TobiasSekan/DailyKanji/Documentation/Roadmap.md

   * use this counter to calculate count of same tests
   * use this count to order bottom test table
 * Add menu underscores (for menu keyboard navigation)
-* Add message box with yes/no before delete statistics
 * Add option to deactivate error highlight

 ## Version 1.0